nodemailer/ethereal-www/docs/faq.md

 #### 7\.
 I signed in to the account using IMAP.
 Where are all the messages?

-All messages, both sent and received can be found from the _INBOX_ folder (unless 7 days has passed and the message is already deleted).
+All messages, both sent and received can be found from the _INBOX_ folder (unless the message is already expired).

 #### 8\.
 How is this sustainable